alxwarroom/supergit/README.md

 The user should commit with --amend option before push
 Usage: ```gpush --amend``` or ```gpush -a```

+### 5 - Make directories
+The user should be able to make directories easily with the command mk.

 ## Contributors
 - No commits on main branch
 - Create a branch for every feature you are working on
 - Pull requests most be reviewed by two members before merging to main branch
+- Codes should be neatly organized and indented